 By 1986, the importance of the island’s biodiversity was recognized and protected.
-Cát Bà was declared as a national park and took over space that was once used for timber.
-In 2004, the national park gained further protection from UNESCO after it was named as a World Heritage Site.
+Cát Bà was declared a national park and took over space that was once used for timber.
+In 2004, the national park gained further protection from UNESCO after it was named a World Heritage Site.
 The last modifications occurred in 2006, which is when it was resized to protect more land and water space.

 What to Do

 Ha Long Bay has become Vietnam’s famed tourist hotspot where guests can cruise past the islands, relax at the resort, or venture through the jungle.
-Endless adventure awaits visitors to Ha Long Bay and Cát Bà National Park happens to be one of the most popular attractions in the area.
+Endless adventure awaits visitors to Ha Long and Cát Bà National Park happens to be one of the most popular attractions in the area.

 Solo Adventure or Guided Tour

 While trails are clearly marked and the park can be navigated without hiring a guide, depending on your needs, you might want to consider one.
 For guests who want to explore more than just the national park, going solo might be the best choice to maintain a flexible schedule.
 Travelers can rent a motorbike in Cát Bà Town to travel to the park’s main entrance.